Companies House change and dissolution alerts

 Gazette notice had been public for 56 days

-£47,000 written off as irrecoverable
+£47,000 written off

 Account gone cold B2B account manager